SIGNIFICANT ACCOUNTING POLICIES FOR THE FY 2024-25

 (a) Appropriation of Recoveries in NPA accounts (irrespective of the mode / status / stage of recovery actions) shall be regulated in the following order of priority:

-In case of borrowers who are having multiple accounts -On receiving recovery in one account system appropriates recovery towards Expenditure, Recorded Interest and Principal outstanding of same account.
-Further, surplus recovery amount, if any, takes care of Expenditure, Recorded Interest and Principal outstanding of another account for same Customer.
+In case of borrowers who are having multiple accounts - On receiving recovery in one account, system appropriates recovery towards Expenditure, Interest, Principal and penal charges.
+Further, surplus recovery amount, if any, is appropriated towards Expenditure, Interest, Principal and penal charges of another account for same customer.

-(b) However, in case of Compromise, Resolution/Settlement through NCLT, Technically Written Off (TWO) & Credits received on account of CGTMSE/ECGC/GECL/CGMFU and subsidy if any, shall be appropriated in the order of Principal, Charges and interest.
+(b) However, in case of Compromise, Resolution/ Settlement through NCLT, Technically Written Off (TWO) & Credits received on account of CGTMSE / ECGC / GECL / CGFMU and subsidy if any, shall be appropriated in the order of Principal, Expenditure / out of pocket expenses incurred for recovery (earlier recorded in Memorandum Dues), Interest and penal charges.

-(c) In case of suit filed/decreed accounts, recovery shall be appropriated as under: -
+(c) In case of suit filed/decreed accounts, recovery is appropriated as under:

 i.
 As per the directives of the concerned Court.